-[0022] Definitions
+[0022] Definitions.

 [0023] As used herein, the term "analyte" is used to refer to a moiety that is to be detected in a particular assay.
 Analytes can be atoms (elements), molecules, or groups of molecules.
-Analytes commonly detected in the assays of this invention include, but are not limited to, antibodies, antigens, growth factors, enzymes, therapeutic drugs, drugs of abuse, other ligands (e.g. protein A, avidin or biotin, conconavalin A, etc.), and the like.
-Particularly preferred analytes include antibodies and antigens relevant to infectious and non-infectious diseases, therapeutic drugs or drugs of abuse, and metabolites of the same.
+Analytes commonly detected in the assays of this invention include, but are not limited to antibodies, antigens, growth factors, enzymes, therapeutic drugs, drugs of abuse, and the like.
+Particularly preferred analytes include antibodies and antigens relevant to infectious and non-infectious disease.